Data Protection Policy

 ACCURACY AND RELEVANCE

+We will ensure that any personal data we process is accurate, fair, adequate, relevant and not excessive, given the purpose for which it was obtained.
 We will not process personal data obtained for one purpose for any unconnected purpose unless the individual concerned has agreed to this or would otherwise reasonably expect this.

 Individuals may ask that we correct inaccurate personal data relating to them.
 If you believe that information is inaccurate you should record the fact that the accuracy of the information is disputed and inform the Data Information Officer.